kubernetes/kubernetes/docs/getting-started-guides/centos/centos_manual_config.md

 yum -y install --enablerepo=virt7-testing kubernetes
 ```

-* Note * Using etcd-0.4.6-7 (This is temperory update in documentation)
+* Note * Using etcd-0.4.6-7 (This is temporary update in documentation)

 If you do not get etcd-0.4.6-7 installed with virt7-testing repo,